Rangers vs. Pirates Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Dane Dunning (4-0) will make his fourth start of the season.
+- The Rangers' Nathan Eovaldi (5-2) will make his 10th start of the season.

 |Opponent